igrishaev/blog/_posts/2022-12-03-clojure-guide.md

   true)
 ~~~

 Empty lines in code are crucial.
 Too often, the code is hard to read just because the whole logic collapses into a huge dump of text.
 Empty lines play the same role that paragraphs do in text.
 Imagine a book without a single paragraph: an endless monolithic feed of characters impossible to read.
-Paragraphs give your brain a bit of a second to take a breath before you proceed to the next thought.
-Empty lines in code do the same thing: just before you move to the next step of computation, give your readers some rest.
+Paragraphs give your brain a moment to take a breath before proceed to the next thought.
+Empty lines in code act the same: they give your readers some rest before moving to the next step.

 Use empty lines to split logical parts.
-For example, you have a long let binding and then you compute something.
-Add an empty line between a binding vector and the body:
+For example, you have a long `let` binding and then you compute something.
+Add an empty line between the binding vector and the body:

 ~~~clojure
 (defn some-long-function [a b c d]